Olive Kitteridge: "Winter Concert"

-Jane and Bob Houlton, a retired couple, meet the parents of their daughter's friends at a concert.
-Jane knows that one of their daughters has had an abortion.
-In conversation, the couple mention seeing Bob at an airport in Miami.
-At home, Jane confronts Bob, who admits that, four years earlier, his former mistress had contacted him because she had breast cancer.
-Jane is upset by his betrayal.
+Bob Houlton is 75 years old.
+His wife Jane, is 72, and used to work as a school nurse.
+One evening Bob and Jane attend a Christmas concert at St. Catherine church; Olive and Henry Kitteridge are also there.
+At intermission, Bob and Jane talk with Allan and Donna Granger.
+Donna Granger mentions seeing Bob at the airport in Miami.

+Returning to their seats, Jane asks Bob about being in Miami.
+Bob says Donna must have confused Miami with Orlando, where he had gone on a business trip.
+Jane indicates to Bob she would like to leave the concert.
+In the car on the way home, Jane tells Bob she hates Donna Granger.
+Jane tells Bob her opinion of Donna as a parent, especially to her two daughters.

+After more intense questioning from Jane, Bob admits he was in Miami.
+Bob tells Jane that during a business trip to Orlando, he went to Miami to see a woman from his past.
+Bob states that the women contacted him and told him she had breast cancer.
+Jane is hurt by the revelation.
+Bob tells Jane he made a mistake, and he did not enjoy the visit.
+Bob tells Jane he has not spoken to the person since and does not know if she is alive.
+Jane tells Bob she does not want to talk about the person again and Bob agrees.
+Jane tells Bob she wants to sit on the couch before going to bed.
+Bob sits with Jane and falls asleep.
+Bob awakes with a startle and Jane asks him if he was dreaming.
+Bob tells Jane he dreamt the concert hall roof fell in.
+Jane comforts Bob and reflects on their time together.

 "Tulips"

 Olive's son Chris and his new wife have moved to California.
 After a year, Chris announces that they are divorcing but he will be staying in California.
 Olive and Henry try to adjust to retired life, but Henry suffers a stroke which leaves him unresponsive, forcing him to move to a care home.
 Olive finds herself contemplating suicide now that she lives alone.
 After receiving a condolence note, Olive goes to visit Louise Larkin.
 Louise and her husband have become shut-ins after their son Doyle committed murder.
 Louise talks about suicide with Olive and mocks her for lying to make her life appear better than it is.
-Shortly after while visiting Henry, Olive gives him "permission" to die but he continues to live.
+Shortly after visiting Henry, Olive gives him "permission" to die but he continues to live.